rook/rook/design/object-bucket/object-bucket.md

 _As a Kubernetes user, I want to leverage the Kubernetes API to create Ceph Object Buckets.
 I expect to get back the bucket connection information in a Pod-attachable object._

+ **TODO** Update user action diagram!

 ![user-actions](./cobc-user.png)

 1. The user creates a CephObjectBucketClaim in their namespace.
 1. The operator detects the new ObjectBucketClaim instance.
     1. The operator derives the object store service via `storageClass.parameters.objectStoreNamespace` + `storageClass.parameters.objectStore`.
     1. If a CephObjectUser for the CephObjectStore does not exist, the operator creates it and waits for the associated Secret.
 This will give the operator **bucket** CREATE/GET/DELETE permissions in the object store.
 This key is reused later and exists for the lifetime of the object store.
 1. The operator uses the radosgw-admin CLI to generate a **user** access key.
-This key will be bound to the bucket with an **object** PUT/GET/DELETE ACL and be given to the user.
+This key will be bound to the bucket with an **object** PUT/GET/DELETE ACL.
 1. The operator creates the bucket using the service endpoint and CephObjectStoreUser **bucket** access key.
 1. The operator binds the **user** key to the bucket with an **object** PUT/GET/DELETE ACL.
-1. The operator creates a ConfigMap in the namespace of the CephObjectBucketClaim with relevant connection data for that bucket.
+1. The operator creates or updates a ConfigMap in the namespace of the CephObjectBucketClaim with relevant connection data for that bucket.
 1. The operator creates a Secret in the namespace of the CephObjectBucketClaim with the **user** key pair.
 1. An app Pod may then mount the Secret and the ConfigMap to begin accessing the bucket.